Beautiful Quilts Made by American Quilters!

 When you buy a quilt from The QuiltBroker.com you (or a gift recipient) will promptly receive the quilt, from the individual quilter, plus any information the quiltmaker cares to share with the buyer about the design and making of each quilt sold.
 Please let us know if your purchase is a gift for someone else, and we'll include a gift card that the quilt you purchased, for someone special, is a gift from you!

 Buying a quilt from The QuiltBroker.com is a very personal and rewarding experience.
-Our quilts are works of fine artisan quiltmakers, quilt designers, and accomplished seamstress, who specialize in quilt making.
+Our quilts are works by fine artisan quiltmakers, quilt designers, professional machine quilters, and accomplished seamstress, who specialize in quilt making.
 Many of our quilts are unique original designs.
 Several of our quilters design quilts professionally and also teach quilting.
 Quilting is more than a hobby - it's a passion, made with love, with untold hours invested in making each quilt.
 It takes great patience and perseverance to finish a quilt.

 Quilts are very special gifts appropriate for weddings, baby showers, birthdays, graduation, anniversaries, corporate gifts, holiday gifts, or just that perfect touch to finish the interior design of your home.
 Quilts are created to be used, and to last, with many becoming family heirlooms to be passed down through generations in your family.